Greelow-LLC/nestjs-boiler/README.md

 # Must have docker-compose
 $ yarn db:up

-# Only development (also, do this every time a change on the schema is made)
+# For development (also, do this every time a change on the schema is made)
 $ yarn migrate
 $ yarn generate

 $ yarn seed

-# Only production
+# For production
 $ yarn db:deploy
 ```